Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

-DISM will connect to Windows Update online to download system files if necessary.
 Restart your PC after running the above commands and see if you can use Registry Editor.

-2. Replace Broken Regedit.exe
+Fix 2: Replace Broken Regedit.exe

-Step 1: Click the search icon on the Taskbar, type in command prompt, and select Run as administrator.
+Step 1: Click the search icon on the taskbar, type in command prompt, and select Run as administrator.

 Step 2: Run the following commands and press Enter after each: